 2.4.
 Sample size determination

 The minimum sample size was determined to ensure a precise estimation of the proportion of discordance between RDT and microscopy.
-The calculation was performed using the standard formula for estimating a proportion in an analytical study, where n represents the minimum sample size, Z the critical value corresponding to a 95% confidence interval (Z = 1.96), p the prevalence of malaria, and d the desired precision.
+The calculation was done using the standard formula as documented in ????? , where n represents the minimum sample size, Z the critical value corresponding to a 95% confidence interval (Z = 1.96), p the prevalence of malaria, and d the desired precision.

 Based on an expected discordance proportion of 20% and a margin of error of 5%, the theoretical minimum sample size was estimated at 246 participants.
 This number was subsequently increased to account for secondary exclusions, missing data and inter-site heterogeneity.
 The final sample size therefore corresponded to the total number of patients consecutively enrolled across the five sentinel sites during the study period.